 If you are interested in a one day conference on Catholicism and healthcare, this is it!
-Located in the heart of the Midwest in Fort Wayne, Indiana, this conference is geared for doctors, nurses, advanced practitioners, medical assistants, therapists, basically anyone who takes care of patients.
-Students in these fields also welcome, as are any interested clergy, religious, or friends of healthcare workers.
+Located in the heart of the Midwest in Fort Wayne, Indiana, this conference is geared for just about anyone!
+If you are interested in learning more about Catholic ethics, beginning of life, end of life, job burnout, or politics, please RSVP now.
+Students are also welcome, as are any interested clergy or religious.

-Check out our other website, www.fortwaynecma.com, for slides, pictures, and video from the 2016 event.
+Check out our other website, www.fortwayne.cathmed.org, for slides, pictures, and video from the 2016 event last fall.

 2017 Keynote Speaker